dreamcatcher-tech/network/Inbox/2023-08-23 1248 the first packets.md

 A simple xprize type measurement for knowing when the dreamcatcher is working - eg: reach low earth orbit then do it again with in a week using the same vehicle

 Dashboards for measurements of the dreamcatcher utility, with reasonable targets, and simulations to show how we might get there.

+We have this blockchain, and we have this packet based work management system - we have a list of first applications we want to use it for, which we think are commercially viable.
+Of that list, some key ones combine together to give the Dreamcatcher in fully automated form.
+The dreamcatcher is the  decentralized and fully autonomous evolution of the packetizer.

+Further a secondary ring of apps combine together to form a decentralized social network.